-A Pilgrimage for Young Mercy Leaders
+A Pilgrimage for Young Mercy Leaders: Summer 2020

-This journey is being organized by Mercy International Centre, the original House of Mercy built by Catherine McAuley before she founded the Sisters of Mercy.
+This journey is organized by Mercy International Centre, the original House of Mercy built by Catherine McAuley.
 College students from all over the world are invited.
-The heart of the pilgrimage is a three-day conference (July 22 to August 2) featuring inspirational keynote presentations as well as breakout groups exploring a variety of Mercy themes.
-Prior to the conference, the Gwynedd Mercy University group (including two faculty members) will travel through Northern Ireland learning about “The Troubles” and the ensuing Peace Process.
-Through presentation, discussion, reflection and prayer, students will engage the history and charism of Mercy, returning to ordinary life better equipped to be distinctive Mercy leaders in our university and in our world.
+The heart of the pilgrimage will be a three-day conference (July 22 to August 2) featuring inspirational keynote presentations as well as breakout groups exploring a variety of Mercy themes.
+Prior to the conference, the Gwynedd Mercy University group will travel through Northern Ireland, learning about “The Troubles” and the ensuing Peace Process.
+Through presentation, discussion, reflection and prayer, students will engage the history and charism of Mercy, and return to ordinary life better equipped to be distinctive Mercy leaders in our university and in our world.
 We are seeking participants who are broadly representative of GMercyU at its best: students of good character who are passionate about Mercy, and who can well-represent our various schools, student organizations, athletic teams, etc. Because the University will be investing much in these students, they will be “giving back” upon return, helping to connect other students with the mission of Mercy during the 2020-21 academic year.

-Dublin Pilgrimage 2014
+Dublin Pilgrimage 2011